No Champions League, no Partey? Arsenal transfer window conundrums explained | Goal.com

 They have watched Axel Disasi, a centre-back at Stade de Reims, closely this season and have informed the Ligue 1 side of their interest in the 22-year-old.
 Disasi would be available for around £13m ($16m).

-Arteta is keen to add another right-back to challenge Hector Bellerin and Norwich’s Max Aarons is a player Arsenal have admired for some time, but he is likely to prove too expensive, even if Norwich are relegated back to the Championship as expected.
+Arteta is keen to add another right-back to challenge Hector Bellerin and Norwich’s Max Aarons is a player Arsenal have admired for some time, but he is likely to prove too expensive, even if his club are relegated back to the Championship as expected.

 It’s far more likely that Arsenal will look to sign Cedric Soares on a permanent basis, or look to promote Jordi Osei-Tutu into the first-team squad following his loan spell this season in Germany with Bochum.

 The big question mark surrounding Arsenal this summer centres around Aubameyang’s future.
-If the club decide to sell to their captain, who has just one-year left on his contract, they will have to bring in a replacement.
+If the club decide to sell their captain, who has just one year left on his contract, they will have to bring in a replacement.

 Ideally, the club would like to bring in a younger forward and have been watching Celtic’s Odsonne Edouard this season.
 Genk’s young Canadian attacker Jonathan David is also a player on Arsenal’s shortlist, while Lyon’s Moussa Dembele is a player the Gunners have long admired.